davidgiven/cpm65/README.md

     ```tty80drv.com```.
 This will cost you 7kB of TPA for driver code,
     font data, and screen memory.
 It has a full SCREEN implementation, too.

+   - The single-sided single-density version supports up to four drives.
+     Extra applications and source code are spread accross the extra disks.
+     The 1MB images support two drives, but only one is used at the moment.

 ### Oric notes

   - This disk image is a MFM_DISK format disk as used by Oricutron.
 (If you need